ycrc/ycrc.github.io/docs/clusters/bouchet_getting_started.md

 ### Applications and software

 Commonly used software is available as [modules](/applications/modules/), similar to other clusters.
-Currently, all software is compiled and installed with the 2022b version of the toolchain on Bouchet, even if the same software version is installed with an older toolchain (e.g. 2020b) on other clusters.
+Currently, all software is compiled and installed with the 2022b or 2024a versions of the toolchains on Bouchet, even if the same software version is installed with an older toolchain (e.g. 2020b) on other clusters.
 If you would like to compile your own code specifically to the Bouchet MPI compute node architecture, you can request an interactive compute session in the `devel` partition of Bouchet.
 Because Bouchet does not have a GPFS filesystem, be sure to turn off any GPFS related optimization configuration.